 CCC Creators & Innovators: Mathieu Guerville

 CCC’s Creators & Innovators blog series features members of our team discussing what excites them most about the work they’re doing and how they’re contributing to CCC’s growth and success.
-This month, we’re featuring a Q&A with CCC’s Director of New Ventures, Mathieu Guerville.
+This month, we’re featuring a Q&A on CCC’s Payments solution with Director of New Ventures, Mathieu Guerville.

 How long have you been with CCC and what has been your career trajectory since joining the company?